GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 First of all make sure you have read the [Code of conduct][Code of conduct]: it does not contain any extremely bizarre or revolutionary rules.
-Following common sense and being nice to other users will create you no problem at all.
+Following common sense and being nice to other users will create no problem for you at all.

 Now let the fun begin!
 There are many ways you can contribute to this project:

 - Are there [unsolved issues][Unsolved issues page]?
 Look around: there might be some you can solve or help closing;
-- have you thought of a feature which would improve this project but don't know how to code it?
+- have you thought of a feature which would improve this project but don't know how (or don't have time) to code it?
 You can create an issue with a feature request detailing what you thought and your proposal will be evaluated by the developers;
 - are you a developer yourself?
 You can fork the project and then create a Pull Request with your edited code.
 Just make sure you follow the [coding guidelines][Coding guidelines];
-- do you speak a foreign language?
+- do you speak a language other than English?
 You can [Contribute][contribute with translation] by submitting a new translation in the form of a Pull Request or by creating an issue if you don't know how to create Pull Requests;
 - if you wish to contribute by way of Pull Requests and have never used git before (or never used it as part of a typical Github workflow) the [git mini-tutorial][Git mini tutorial] might help you.